 You do not need to have a previous master's degree to be considered for this DPhil.

-In exceptional circumstances, an applicant could be considered if they have substantial professional experience in a musculoskeletal-related field.
+In exceptional circumstances, if the above criteria are not met, an applicant could be considered if they have substantial professional experience in a related field.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience

 - Although recent publications are beneficial, we recognise that not all applicants will have had the opportunity to undertake lab based research leading to publications due to circumstances beyond their control or are involved in data science / ‘team science’ projects thus we are looking for candidates to show evidence of motivation that might result from a range of different activities including non-lab based research.

 - Research or working experience in any field may be an advantage.